 We explored for about an hour, took pictures, and caught the bus back so we could head to the Lagoon.

 We were both nervous to meet up with everyone but agreed it would be good for us to socialize - regardless of how badly we wanted to go back and lay in our bunk beds.

 A hand popped up in the crowd and I instantly recognized his face.
 Ryan!
 We walked over to a group seated in the lawn and introduced ourselves.
-He introduced us to his friend Taylor whom he'd been working on a banana farm with for the last 3 months (a requirement to obtain your second year visa in Australia).
-Taylor was from Kentucky (just 2 hours from where I grew up in Indiana).
+He introduced us to his friend Taylor whom he's been working with on a banana farm for the last 3 months (a requirement to obtain your second year visa in Australia).
+Taylor is from Kentucky (just 2 hours from where I grew up in Indiana).
 Small world!
 We hung out for a while and decided to meet up later that night for some drinks at Gilligan's.
 It was nice to have some friends in town.

 Me and Jamie got ready in the "Powder Room"- a special girls-only room at Gilligan's lined with mirrors, curling irons, and straighteners for night-out prep (not gonna lie, we spent way more time in here than we needed to but it was too fun- neither of us had ever been in a "powder room" before).

 The dance floor was empty when we first got downstairs but it filled up fast.
 Colored streams of light split through fog that lined the upper atmosphere of the dance floor.
 Partiers bumped into each other left and right as everyone sung along to Dancing Queen.